 - If you don’t pay at least 90% of the amount you owe, you might also be subject to a late payment penalty.
 The penalty is usually half of 1% of the amount owed for each month, up to a maximum of 25%.

-Learn more about notice CP297, your appeal rights, and how to handle an IRS tax bill with help from the tax experts at H&R Block.
+Learn about IRS Notice CP297C, your appeal rights, and how to handle an IRS tax bill.
+Get tax help from the tax experts at H&R Block.